peterhinch/micropython-async/v3/docs/EVENTS.md

 Users only need to know the names of the bound `Event` instances.
 By contast there is no standard way to specify callbacks, to define the passing of callback arguments or to define how to retrieve their return values.

+There are other ways to define an API without callbacks, notably the stream mechanism and the use of asynchronous iterators with `async for`.
+This doc discusses the `Event` based approach which is ideal for sporadic occurrences such as responding to user input.

 ###### [Contents](./EVENTS.md#0-contents)